boxuanzhang/backend-test-php/README.md

 Those damn UI designers just sent us another update.
 When listing the sections and topics they want to be able to show the number of messages contained within:

-- Extend the Section and Topic controllers to include a `total_messages` field in their output.
+- Extend the Section and Topic controllers to include a `total_messages` field in their output. :white_check_mark:

 #### Task 6 - Add user avatars